 Like the bassist in Spinal Tap, your kid has turned it up to 11.
-That means it’s time to get some gifts that are age-appropriate.
-The best toys for 11-year-olds, who are caught in that sometimes-tricky spot between little kid and adolescent, should acknowledge that they’re morphing into independent people with their own interests and developing social lives.
+Finding age-appropriate gifts for 11-year-olds or kids of any age is tricky — while toddlers are engaged by problem-solving of almost any kind, older kids have their own well-developed interests to consider.
+The best toys for 11-year-olds, who are caught in that sometimes-tricky spot between little kid and adolescent, should acknowledge that they’re morphing into independent people with their own pursuits and developing social lives.

-That makes finding the right gift trickier — in part because the best gift ideas will be dependent on the specific interests of the 11-year-old in question.
-Some cling to childhood (check out these gift ideas for 10-year-olds as well) and some blossom quite suddenly into full tweendom (check out gift ideas for 12-year-olds).
+That makes finding the right gift a challenge — in part because the best birthday gift ideas will be dependent on the specific interests of the 11-year-old in question.
+Some cling to childhood and some blossom quite suddenly into full tweendom.
 Most, however, swing wildly back and forth between mature and immature behaviors — and remain more than happy to play with a good toy.

 Our favorite toys for 11-year-olds encourage the development of their critical thinking and social skills.
 Yes, devices are fine.
 It’s the way of the world.
 But sometimes (okay, as often as possible), it’s a good idea to leave the devices behind and get kids out in the world and doing something that involves real-world interactions with actual people.
-Here are the developmentally appropriate toys and products that the 11-year-old in your life will most enjoy.
+Here are the coolest, most developmentally appropriate toys and gifts that the 11-year-old in your life will love.

 The Best Toys for 11-Year-Olds